Holos (political party)

+Holos (Голос, [ˈɦɔlos], lit.
+'Voice' or 'Vote') is a liberal and pro-European political party in Ukraine, led by Kira Rudik.
+The group was founded by Ukrainian musician Svyatoslav Vakarchuk in May 2019.

+The party won 20 seats in the 2019 parliamentary election, becoming part of the opposition in the 9th Ukrainian parliament.
+An observer-member of Liberal International, Holos is the first party with liberal ideology to enter the Ukrainian Parliament and form a faction.
+After the local elections in 2020, the party gained 350 seats in the local councils.

 Name

-The name of the party has two meanings in the Ukrainian language - voice and vote.
+The name of the party has two meanings in the Ukrainian language: voice and vote.
 The founder of the party, Svyatoslav Vakarchuk, said that the name of the party was chosen because this word characterizes Ukrainian voters and their desire for change in the country:

 History

 Establishment and entry to parliament

 The party was presented to the public on 16 May 2019 in Kyiv and announced it would run in the upcoming July 2019 Ukrainian parliamentary election.
 Legally, Holos is an "upgraded" version of the party "Platform of Initiatives" that was founded in 2015 to take part in the 2015 Ukrainian local elections.
 The creation of the party marks Vakarchuk's second venture into politics – he previously served as an MP for almost a year after being elected in the 2007 Ukrainian parliamentary election.

 The party was first featured in the opinion polling carried out from 16 to 21 May 2019, its rating was 4.6%.

-The party held its first congress on 8 June 2019, at which part of its party list for the then forthcoming elections was announced.
-The top 10 candidates were as follows: 1) Svyatoslav Vakarchuk, 2) Yulia Klimenko, 3) Kira Rudyk, 4) Yaroslav Zheleznyak, 5) Oleksandra Ustinova, 6) Oleh Makarov, 7) Yaroslav Yurchyshyn, 8) Serhiy Rakhmanin, 9) Solomiya Bobrovska, and 10) Olha Stefanyshyna.
+The party held its first congress on 8 June 2019, at which part of its party list for the forthcoming elections was announced.
+The top 10 candidates were as follows: 1) Svyatoslav Vakarchuk, 2) Yulia Klimenko, 3) Kira Rudik, 4) Yaroslav Zheleznyak, 5) Oleksandra Ustinova, 6) Oleh Makarov, 7) Yaroslav Yurchyshyn, 8) Serhiy Rakhmanin, 9) Solomiya Bobrovska, and 10) Olha Stefanyshyna.
 Prior to the congress, the Ukrainian Galician Party and Voice agreed to cooperate, Ukrainian Galician Party members ran as Voice candidates in single-member constituencies and were added to Voice's national electoral list.
 On 12 June, the party withdrew two of its constituency candidates because they had "affiliated with or co-operated with pro-Russian forces", namely Ukrainian Choice and the Opposition Bloc.
 Party leader Vakarchuk had assured on 19 May 2019 that no incumbent MPs would be on the party's list for the 2019 parliamentary election.
 However, such deputies, whose political views coincided with the party's ideology, were allowed to be elected by majority constituencies.
 In the election, four incumbent MPs stood as candidates for the party in majority constituencies: Victoria Voytsitska, Pavlo Rizanenko, Victoria Ptashnyk, and Leonid Yemets.
 None of them were elected.